TortillaPapper/TortillaPapper/README.md

 ### Hi there 👋

-- ⚡ I’m currently working on a UEFI compatible operating system.
+- ⚡ I’m currently working on a UEFI operating system.
 - 🌱 I’m currently learning operating systems and machine code.
 - 📫 How to reach me: my gmail is silly.cats.now@gmail.com
 - 😄 Pronouns: he/him